allenlcp/Udemy_Design_Patterns/Notes.md

 * composition is refereed as a HAS-A relationship between classes in OO design - an object contains(owns) another object as a member var of its class

 * composition implies a relationship where the child cannot exist independent of the parent
-> somethis is part of another thing (wheels on an airplane)
+> something is part of another thing (wheels on an airplane)
 > rooms in a house - each house has a room or many rooms, rooms do not exist separate to a house
-> cells in a body - when the body object is detroyed, the cells get destroyed with it
+> cells in a body - when the body object is destroyed, the cells get destroyed with it

 Aggregation
 * aggregation is a HAS-A relationship between objects and is closely related to composition